 MEETINGS - The Lodge meets 5 times a year on the Third Monday of February, April, September, November, December (Installation).

-MEMBERS - At the end of April 2017 The Lodge will have 35 members.
+MEMBERS - At the end of November 2017 The Lodge had 36 members.

 A very warm welcome from W.Bro Paul Rees - Lodge Secretary